scline/ansible/README.md

 # ansible-home
+Collection of Ansible playbooks I use for my home infrastructure.
+This is paired with [Ansible AWX](https://github.com/ansible/awx) via Github intigrations.

-Ansible plays I use in my home lab and server orchestration.
-No support is given as this is purely for personal use.
+No support is given for playbooks or things in this repository.